Frederick II, Holy Roman Emperor: War of the Keys

 Frederick II's statue in Palazzo Reale di Napoli by Emanuele Caggiano (1888).

 During Frederick's stay in the Holy Land, his regent, Rainald of Spoleto, had attacked the March of Ancona and the Duchy of Spoleto.
-Gregory IX recruited an army under John of Brienne and, in 1229, invaded southern Italy.
-His troops overcame an initial resistance at Montecassino and reached into Campania as far as the Volturno–Irpino.
-Frederick arrived at Brindisi in June 1229.
-He quickly recovered the lost territories, and tried and condemned the rebel barons, but avoided crossing the borders of the Papal States.
+Gregory IX used this as pretext for direct military action against the emperor, and called for an unprecedented crusade against Frederick, hoping to seize the Kingdom of Sicily.
+Gregory collected church funds from across Europe to support the effort and recruited an army under the emperor's former father in law, John of Brienne.
+In 1229, John invaded southern Italy at the head of a seizable force.
+His troops overcame an initial resistance at Montecassino and reached into Campania as far as the Volturno–Calore Irpino.
+The papacy and its supporters had fanned rumours that the emperor had in fact died while in the Holy Land.
+As such, Frederick's arrival in Brindisi in June 1229 surprised his opponents and reversed the momentum.
+The emperor immediately took the situation in hand and rallied loyal forces across Sicily, where support surged in response to news of his arrival.